Local insertion: Within individual programs

 In the United States, insertion can easily be heard every evening on the nationally syndicated radio show Delilah, where the host does a pre-recorded station-specific voiceover played over a music bed from the network.
 When host Delilah Rene says "this is Delilah", her voice (often in a slightly different tone or mood than what she has just been speaking) then identifies the branding or identification for the specific station (for example, "on B98.5 FM" when heard on WSB-FM in Atlanta, Georgia).
 Because of this slight difference in vocal quality, many syndicated radio networks suggest using only one voice for local station IDs 24/7; this way, the difference in vocal intonation is lessened.
+This style of insertion was pioneered in 1981 by the Satellite Music Network, a service providing live 24/7 formatted music programming to local stations that did not staff their own local disc jockeys throughout the day.
+The generic live comments of the national SMN hosts would be augmented by brief recorded announcements from the same DJs, scripted by the affiliate to make the programming sound more local.

 Insertion is made conspicuous when, due to carelessness, or even abuse—e.g. to squeeze in one more ad—the network program is already underway by the time the insert closes.
 This same mode of insertion is heard during weather forecasts transmitted by outside companies such as Weatherology, where all the audio assets, including three to four days of upcoming weather, temperatures, wind direction/speed and the current conditions and possible warnings are pre-recorded, then matched together to form the audio of a full forecast.

 The other more prominent example is during live sports programming carried over radio and television networks, where close to the top of the hour, a play-by-play announcer will say "we pause ten seconds for station identification; this is the (team name) (radio network branding)", or a close equivalent.
 On most stations, this is a basic station identification, as required by the Federal Communications Commission (FCC), with the call letters and city of license relayed, while on others a quickly-read five second advertisement or program promotion is read before the identification, or a breaking news event or weather warning occurring during the event is relayed, followed by the station ID.
 Due to many sports rights deals for televised sports moving to regional sports networks which are not required to identify themselves under FCC guidelines, or network sports coverage where the station is identified through an on-screen display by the local station rather than speech, this is more prominent on radio rather than television.